dotnet/dotnet-docker/samples/complexapp/README.md

 ENTRYPOINT ["dotnet", "test", "--logger:trx"]
 ```

 The presence of the `test` stage costs very little and doesn't significantly change the behavior of the build if you don't specifically target it.
-By default, the test stage `ENTRYPOINT` will not be used if you build this Dockerfile.
-It will be overwritten by the final `ENTRYPOINT` in the [Dockerfile](Dockerfile).
+By default, the test stage `ENTRYPOINT` will not be used if you build this Dockerfile

 The following example demonstrates targeting the `test` stage with the `--target` argument, and with logging enabled: